Azure/c-logging/v2/devdoc/log_sink_etw_requirements.md

 - If the property type is `LOG_CONTEXT_PROPERTY_TYPE_uint8_t`, the event data descriptor shall be filled with the value of the property by calling `EventDataDescCreate`.

 - If the property type is `LOG_CONTEXT_PROPERTY_TYPE_struct`, no event data descriptor shall be used.

-- If the property type is any other value, it shall be ignored.

 `log_sink_etw.log_sink_log` shall emit the event by calling `_tlgWriteTransfer_EventWriteTransfer` passing the provider, channel, number of event data descriptors and the data descriptor array.